felixcanditt/kultur-notiert/README.md

 You will end up with your personal culture watchlist (books, movies, series, music, performing arts, exhibitions, festivals).

-Once read or watched or visited, you can store these cultural experiences in your personal collection.
+Once read or watched or visited, you can store these cultural experiences in your personal library.
 Feel free to add a rating or notes.

 Enjoy <3